 At this point, Tysabri is used predominantly as a secondary or tertiary treatment for patients with aggressive disease who haven’t responded to first line treatments (eg, Copaxone [glatiramer] or interferons).
 In addition, if a patient has a very aggressive presentation, Tysabri may be useful as initial therapy.

 The breakthrough that allowed the use of Tysabri with an acceptable safety margin was the development of reliable screening methods to examine for exposure to the JC virus.
-If a patient is JC virus-negative, there is little if any chance that he or she can develop PML.
-If a patient is JC virus-positive, however, the risk is considerable—but still not completely clear. . . perhaps up to 1% in patients who are JC+ and who have a history of other immunosuppression.
+If a patient is JC virus–negative, there is little if any chance that he or she can develop PML.
+If a patient is JC virus-positive, however, the risk is considerable—but still not completely clear . . . perhaps up to 1% in patients who are JC-positive and who have a history of other immunosuppression.

 There have also been cases in which JC-negative patients became JC-positive during Tysabri therapy.
 Consequently, patients who are taking Tysabri are now monitored with serial JC virus testing every 6 months.
 If a patient seroconverts, it makes sense to transition the patient to another therapy if possible.

-What are the considerations for transitioning to another medication in patients on Tysabri who are found to be JC+—either “legacy” patients who have been taking the medication since before routine testing or a patient who seroconverts?
+What are the considerations for transitioning to another medication in patients who are receiving Tysabri who are found to be JC-positive—either “legacy” patients who have been taking the medication since before routine testing or a patient who seroconverts?
 One of the downsides of Tysabri is that there is a considerable incidence of relapse several months after infusions are discontinued.
-And considering that most patients on Tysabri previously failed Copaxone/interferon, there is some difficulty deciding what treatment to transition to.
+And considering that in most patients taking Tysabri in whom Copaxone/interferon previously has failed, there is some difficulty in deciding what treatment to transition to.